Fall First-Year Student Orientation

 Students who identify as transgender, non-binary, agender, genderqueer, gender non-conforming, etc. and who plan to spend the night on campus during Orientation may contact Ronnie Rhodes prior to their arrival to discuss the options available for room assignments.
 The Orientation staff works with trans students on a case-by-case basis to find the right housing fit for each student.

 EARLY ARRIVAL HOUSING: University Housing Conference Services will accommodate students who need to arrive on campus the night before their scheduled orientation session.
-Registration is open and is on a first-come, first-served basis, as space is limited.
+Registration will open in April.

 - Early arrival housing is $21 per person per night.

-- Students may submit a reservation through the Conference Services website.
+- Students may submit a reservation through the Conference Services website (available in late-April).
 Reservations must be made at least five business days in advance of a student’s scheduled orientation session, and pre-payment is required.

 - Students arriving early will be placed in their orientation housing assignment at Lee Residence Hall.